Lili Árkayné Sztehló: Her art

-Lily Sztehlo perfectly solved the problem of modern church art in her field, the art of the colored window.
-The nature of the material also helped her in this, because the most valuable property of colored glass is the saturation of the color with light, and this brilliance it is killed by those who - as the Renaissance did because of their fascination for perspective and plastic forms - consider glass as a basis for painting.
-Lily Sztehlo, like modern art in general, takes over the correct technique from the masters of the Middle Ages, lays out the object she wants to depict from colored glass pieces, and forms the lines of the drawing from the lead holder connecting the glass pieces.
-This the procedure requires the artist to renounce the representation of space structured according to the laws of perspective, to build her compositions flat and to simplify the lines of her drawing to the last detail.
-As many cancellations, as many profits.
-Especially in the art of the church.
+Sztehlo was a significant figure in the creation of the colored window in her era.
+The nature of the material, because of the saturation of the color by the sunlight, guided her thought processes.
+Sztehlo took inspiration from famous painters of the Middle Ages, and she laid out the object she wants to depict from colored glass pieces and formed the lines of the drawing from the lead holder connecting the glass pieces.
+The procedure requires the artist to renounce the representation of space structured according to the laws of perspective, to build their compositions flat and to simplify the lines of their drawing to the last detail.